SyanRellers/Spotify-Artist-Popularity-Web-App/README.md

     3. Display information that isn't commony accessable about the artists including their follower count, popularity index, and main genre.

 The webpages I utilize are a DB log page (in the backend) and a react component page on the front end that responds to user input.

 The Database stores a log of the user IDs of the individuals who have accessed this webpage and successfully logged in.

 The Database runs locally on port 5000 and the front end locally on port 3000.

-NOTE: THIS APPLICATION ONLY WORKS IF YOU HAVE A VALID SPOTIFY ACCOUNT AND ALL NODE FILES HAVE BEEN REMOVED DUE TO SIZE.
+NOTE: THIS APPLICATION ONLY WORKS IF YOU HAVE A VALID SPOTIFY ACCOUNT.

+NOTE: ALL NODE FILES HAVE BEEN REMOVED DUE TO SIZE.
 INSERT BACKEND AND SRC INTO FRESH BUILD WITH APPROPRIATE REFERENCES.

 ## Available Scripts